miklevin/MikeLev.in/_posts/2023-05-12-if-jekyll-supports-toml-because-both-were-made-my-tom-and-jekyll-is-in-github-why-is-yaml-now-the-bomb.md

 If the whole immortal soul thing is true, you'll find out later and can worry about it then.
-Or don't worry, if you've taken my advice because you should live the same way in life either way.
-If there's no immortal soul, then it's even it's all the more amazing that we're here, and you're here reading this.
+Or don't worry, if you've taken my advice because you should live the same way either way.
+If there's no immortal soul, then it's all the more amazing that we're here, and you're here reading this.
+All that is mundane in life is actually a miracle of the highest order.

+For some this will be a source of renewed energy.
+For others it will just be more anxiety and stress, I know.
+Once you've made up your mind to think about something a certain way, it's hard to change.
+Maybe journaling can help.

 The fact that similar reasoning leads some folks to nihilism and despair may be one of my things I have to contribute to the experience of others during my